 Kata Tjuta and Uluru; exploring the Red Centre

-We flew to the Red Centre and hired a motorhome in Alice Springs.
-Then, we travelled to Uluru (Ayers Rock), Kata Tjuta (Olgas), Kings Canyon, and the West and East MacDonnell Ranges.
+We flew to the Red Centre and rented a motorhome in Alice Springs.
+Then began our unforgettable trip through the heart of Australia.
+Our route took us to the iconic Uluru (Ayers Rock), the striking domes of Kata Tjuta (Olgas), the breathtaking Kings Canyon, and the rugged beauty of both the West and East MacDonnell Ranges.

 Uluru (Ayers Rock)